Can you send me an application?

 Have you received the documents that will make my application complete?

-It is incumbent on the applicant to ensure the MBA Admissions Office receives all required documents.
-All application materials should be mailed together in one envelope if possible.
-We will, however, accept transcripts and recommendations that are mailed directly to us.
-GMAT/GRE and TOEFL score reports will be mailed directly from the testing services.
+It is the applicants' responsibility to ensure the Admissions Office receives all required documents.
+We will accept transcripts and recommendations that are mailed directly to us.
+Test score reports will be mailed directly from the testing services.
 Applications are processed in the order in which they are received.
 To check on our receipt of your documents, please log into your ApplyYourself portal.
 Within a few days of our receipt of any document, we will update the portal for your reference.
 If there is a problem, we will email you.
 Due to the quantity of documents received in our office, we are unable to verify our receipt of individual documents.

 How will I be notified of the admission decision?